James Bolam: Personal life

+Bolam lives in Wisborough Green, West Sussex and Chiswick, London, with his wife, actress Susan Jameson.
+They have one daughter.

 Bolam is known for being guarded about his private life.
 He once remarked: "I'm having a man fix the track rods on my car.
 I don't want to know anything about him.
 Why should he want to know anything about me?"